 * indicates double-blind peer-reviewed

-* Forthcoming, 2020: “‘Yes to who or what arrives’: Hospitality and Property in Contemporary Art” in Russ West-Pavlov and Merle Williams (eds.), Hospitalities: Transitions and Transgressions, North and South.
+* 2020: “‘Yes to who or what arrives’: Hospitality and Property in Contemporary Art” in Merle Williams (ed.), Hospitalities: Transitions and Transgressions, North and South.
 Routledge: London

 “Category Error: On the work of David Koloane”, Fractal Journal, December 2018